WARNING: INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

 Clinical Trials Related to Saphris (Asenapine)

-treatment for schizophrenia in adults, is also effective in adolescents with schizophrenia.
+also effective in adolescents with schizophrenia.
+Participants who qualify for the study

-Participants who qualify for the study will be randomly assigned to receive a fixed dose of
+will be randomly assigned to receive a fixed dose of asenapine (either 2.
+5 mg or 5 mg twice

-asenapine (either 2.
-5 mg or 5 mg twice daily [BID]) or placebo for 8 weeks.
-Throughout the
+daily [BID]) or placebo for 8 weeks.
+Throughout the study, observations will be made on each

-study, observations will be made on each participant at various times to assess the efficacy
+participant at various times to assess the efficacy and safety of the study treatment.
+The

-and safety of the study treatment.
-The primary objective of the trial is to demonstrate
+primary objective of the trial is to demonstrate significant superiority of at least one

-significant superiority of at least one asenapine dose to placebo, as measured by the
+asenapine dose to placebo, as measured by the change from baseline of the Positive and

-Positive and Negative Syndrome Scale (PANSS) total score at Day 56.
+Negative Syndrome Scale (PANSS) total score at Day 56.

-Once-Daily Asenapine for Schizophrenia [Not yet recruiting]
+Once-Daily Asenapine for Schizophrenia [Completed]

 The investigators propose to explore: 1. the acceptance by patients of once versus twice